The Louisiana coast is in grave danger as it faces threats of rising seas, oil…

-Here is a checklist of a few things currently being done to keep coastal erosion at a minimum her in the South:
+Here is a checklist of a few coastal erosion prevention tactics used to keep it at a minimum here in the South:

 We can do this by enacting regulations to better control how oil and gas companies can affect the coast whenever they are drilling for laying pipelines.

 Redistributing this water helps fuel the ecosystem in these marshlands, which allows for higher amount of growth.